OALabs/hashdb-ida/README.md

 Malware string hash lookup plugin for IDA Pro.
 This plugin connects to the OALABS [HashDB Lookup Service](https://hashdb.openanalysis.net).

 ## Adding New Hash Algorithms
 The hash algorithm database is open source and new algorithms can be added on [GitHub here](https://github.com/OALabs/hashdb).
-Pull requests are automated and as lthe tests pass the new algorithm will be usable on HashDB within minutes.
+Pull requests are mostly automated and as long as our automated tests pass the new algorithm will be usable on HashDB within minutes.

 ## Using HashDB
 HashDB can be used to look up strings that have been hashed in malware by right-clicking on the hash constant in the IDA disassembly view and launching the `HashDB Lookup` client.

 ### Settings
-Before using the plugin can be used to look up hashes the settings must be configured.
+Before the plugin can be used to look up hashes the HashDB settings must be configured.
 The settings window can be launched from the plugins menu `Edit->Plugins->HashDB`.

 <p align="center">
 <img width="516" alt="Screen Shot 2021-09-24 at 4 23 19 PM" src="https://user-images.githubusercontent.com/5906222/134735719-3c08b87f-313e-4805-aae1-3e440da9ddc2.png">